 The acronym NAIDOC originally stood for ‘National Aborigines and Islanders Day Observance Committee’.
 The committee was once responsible for organising national activities during NAIDOC Week and its acronym has since become the name of the week itself.
 NAIDOC Week celebrations are held every year across Australia to celebrate the history, culture, and achievements of Aboriginal and Torres Strait Islander peoples.
-Due to the impacts of COVID-19, the NAIDOC Week celebration dates for 2020 were pushed back from July to 8-15 November.
-The theme is “Always Was, Always Will Be.” which recognises the First Nations people have occupied and cared for this continent for over 65,000 years.
+In 2021, NAIDOC Week celebration dates are 4 to 11 July.
+The theme is “Heal Country, heal our nation.” which recognises the First Nations people have occupied and cared for this continent for over 65,000 years.

 NAIDOC Week and Reconciliation

 “Companies like Nestlé are playing a role by allowing Aboriginal and Torres Strait Island people to tell a story within the framework of business,” said Jeremy.
 “The moment the artwork got placed on the tin, it gave us an ability to tell a story and take those stories into the lives of not just their staff, but also the families and the lives of all the people that have these tins within their homes.
 All of this is playing a huge role in reconciliation.
 It gives Aboriginal people a feeling of worth within these businesses as well, and that’s a critical thing.”

 This limited edition NESCAFÉ coffee tin design is available exclusively at WINC.